TimonPost/quinn/docs/src/network-introduction/transport-protocols.md

 It is an excellent question to ask what protocol suits your project the most.
 Different protocols serve different use cases and the wrong protocol can be catastrophic.
-Before jumping directly into the meat of QUIC, it can be usefull to understand its underlying motivations.
+Before jumping directly into the meat of QUIC, it can be useful to understand its underlying motivations.
 For those motivations we have to inspect the flaws of TCP and nature of UDP, because QUIC tries to improve the flaws of TCP ontop of UDP.

-If your already familiar with terminologies as IP/TCP/UDP and their guarantees and differences feel free to skipp to this section.
+If your already familiar with terminologies as IP/TCP/UDP and their [transport guarantees][transport-guarantees] and differences feel free to skipp this section.
 For this section we will be using the [Internet protocol suite][internet-protocol-suite] as a guidance.

 ![OSI model](../images/osi-model.png)